WHAT IS THE BEST AGE TO TRAVEL WITH A BABY?

 We took our son on his first international trip at 4-months-old from San Diego to Beijing, with a layover in Toronto.

 During our flight to Beijing, our baby cried one time.
 It was a 15-hour flight, and he only cried once because I didn’t get his milk to him fast enough.
-He spent most of the time sleep or pulling my shirt.
+He spent most of the time sleeping or pulling my shirt.

 The flight attendants were so surprised they checked on us a few times to make sure everything was okay.
 They couldn’t believe how quiet he was.